-- For tough odors from urine or vomit, clean the area then sprinkle the entire surface of the stain with baking soda.
+- For tough odors from urine or vomit, clean the area with laundry borax then sprinkle the entire surface of the stain with baking soda.
 Allow the baking soda to sit on the mattress for 24 hours and then vacuum away.
 This will also help with cigarette smoke odors.

 - A commercial odor removal spray like Febreze or Ozium can also help refresh a foam topper.

-- After any stain removal process, allow the topper to air dry at least 24 hours before replacing it onto a mattress.
-If possible, stand the topper on its edge or elevate so there is air flow around all surfaces.
+- After any stain removal process, allow the topper to air dry at least 24 hours before placing it back onto a mattress.
+If possible, stand the topper on its edge or elevate it on risers so there is air flow around all surfaces.
 Drying time may need to be extended if the stain removal was extensive.

 How to Thoroughly Clean a Foam Mattress Pad

 - Begin by vacuuming the topper well on both sides.
 Use the vacuum's upholstery brush tool and work in a circular motion to dislodge dust and dust mites that have accumulated on the surface.

 - Depending on the size of the topper, you can choose to wash it in the bathtub or on a plastic tarp outside.
 If you work outside, you will need to be near a water hose.

 - Treat any specific stains.